tearust/tea-camellia/docs/migrate_evm.md

 Layer2 listen to layer1 blockchain events.
 Layer2 state maintainer send layer1 txn.

-For example, end user topup fund from layer1 to layer2. he send topup txn on layer1.
+For example, end user topup fund from layer1 to layer2. he send topup txn from front-end (browser metamask) to layer1.
 Layer1 smart contract lock the fund in a reserved account.
-Layer2 state maintainers listen to topup event, verify the fund has been locked, then mint layer2 TEA token to this user layer2 account.
+Layer2 state maintainers listen to topup event, verify the fund has been locked, then mint layer2 TEA token to the same user layer2 account.

-Another exmple, end user withdraw fund from layer2 to layer1.
-He send withdraw txn in layer2.
-State maintainers burn the minted TEA token then send a withdraw txn to layer1 that transfer the same amount of TEA from the reserved account back to this user's layer1 account.
+Another exmple, end user wants to withdraw fund from layer2 to layer1.
+He posts withdraw request in layer2(Note this is a layer2 api call.
+We still call it a transation, but it is not a layer1 transaction).
+State maintainers receive this withdraw request, burn the minted TEA token(in layer2) then send a layer1 withdraw txn to layer1.
+Layer1 verify the multisig withdraw txn, then transfer the same amount of TEA from the reserved account back to this user's layer1 account.

+This is similar to a standard cross chain bridge.
+But it is not cross chain, it is cross layers.
 ## State maintainer
 Similar to PoS stakers.
 They maintain a state of layer2.

-Layer1 can verify if a public key is one of the layer2 state maintainer.
-Layer1 also knows the total number of layer2 state maintainer nodes.
-Some txns sent to layer1 need to be verified to be signed by greater than 50% of layer2 maintainer nodes.
+Maintainers send layer1 txns to layer1.

+Layer1 needs to verify more than half of total maintainer nodes signed in this txns before execute.

 ### State maintainer member change
 #### Early state (version 1)
 In epoch10 and likely the first milestone of mainnet, the member of state maintainers are added/removed by sudo.
 This is a temporary and centralized solution for early stage.

-There is a concept called **Seat**.
-It is a concept related to profit only.
-In the early state, a seat owner only share revenue and pay tax.
-He cannot setup a state maintainer nodes and add its public key to the group.
-This will be allowed a later milestone.

 In the first milestone (early stage), change maintainer public key only verify sender is sudo.

-#### Later stage (not sure the version yet)
-We do not need to implement this for now. it is just a design.
-NOT IN THE SCOPE!!!

-In the future official version, a seat owner needs to add its own state maintainer node public key to the merkel root.
-So the merkel root will change everytime the seat ownership change.

-# Smart contracts
+# Smart contracts in the scope
 There should be the following smart contracts

 - TEA_ERC_20: This is used for TEA token.
 A modified ERC_20 contract
 - CML_ERC_721: This is used for CML token.
 A modified version of ERC_721 contract
 - Maintainer: This is to maintain a list of active maintainer public key.
-- Lock: Topup and withdraw between layer1 and layer2.
-Unlock needs combined signature for state maintainers.
-- machine: TEA_ID and owner_id mapping.
+- Machine: TEA_ID and owner_id mapping.

 # TEA_ERC_20
 This is modified ERC20.
 We only list the differences.

 ## Storage

-hard coded reserved_address: This is a hard coded value, such as 0x0000000 that we all know there is known coresponding private key.
+hard coded reserved_address: This is a hard coded value, such as 0x0000000.... that we all know there is not a coresponding private key.
 Because it is hard coded constant value, no need to put it into storage.

+When end user topup fund to layer2, the fund is actually locked in this reserved_address.
+When withdraw, the layer1 smart contract verify multisig from layer2 state maintainers then unlock the fund and transfer from reserved_address back to this user.

 ## Events
 ###  TAppTopup
 ```
 		/// Fired after topuped successfully, event parameters:
-		/// 2.
-From account
+		///  From account
-		/// 3.
-To account
-		/// 4.
-Topup amount
+		///  Topup amount
-		/// 5.
-Curent block number
+		///  Curent block number
-		TAppTopup(T::AccountId, T::AccountId, BalanceOf<T>, T::BlockNumber),
+		TAppTopup(T::AccountId, BalanceOf<T>, T::BlockNumber),
 ```

 ### TAppWithdraw
 ```
 		/// Fired after topuped successfully, event parameters:
-		/// 2.
-From account
-		/// 3.
-To account
+		///  To account
-		/// 4.
-Topup amount
+		///  Topup amount
-		/// 5.
-Curent block number
+		///  Curent block number
-		/// 6.
-Tsid
+		///  Tsid
 		TAppWithdraw(
-			T::AccountId,
 			T::AccountId,
 			BalanceOf<T>,
 			T::BlockNumber,